 Screws and Smaller Components

 You will also want to build up a collection of screws, nails, wall plugs, and other small components, including things like impact sockets.
 Check out a store like rs-online.com to find what you need, and build up your collection over time.

 An adjustable wrench is an essential item in any toolkit.
 Because you can adjust its size, you will find yourself using it for a wide range of jobs around the house, both inside and out.
 A good wrench will last many years and give a lot of usage.

-Get a couple of hammers, one large and one small, and you will use them all the time.
+Get a few hammers, one small, one large, and one from this series of sledgehammers by Fiskars, and you will use them all the time.
 Whether hammering in a nail or prying one out of the wall, a hammer is always useful to have around.

 Invest in a set of sandpaper from fine to coarse, and you will use these for smoothing down timber as well as sanding down the walls.

 You’ll find yourself using a power drill every time you want to put up a shelf, but you can also use it as a power screwdriver.
 If you only get one power tool to start your collection, it should be this.

 These are some of the essential tools you’ll need when you start to put your toolkit together.
 You might want to buy them in a ready-built toolkit, or you could buy them all separately.
 There are plenty of other useful tools you can add to your kit, but once you have these in place, you’ll be in a good position to carry out a lot of jobs around the house on your own.